COVID-19 Vaccines for Children Under 5

-- The Illinois Department of Healthcare and Family Services (HFS) provided notice on March 16, 2020 to expand telehealth services.
+The Illinois Department of Healthcare and Family Services (HFS) 3/16/20 notice to expand telehealth services.

-- March 19, 2020, HFS submitted an 1135 waiver to the federal government to expand coverage - including telehealth using non HIPPA approved venues.
+3/19/20 1135 waiver to expand coverage - including telehealth using non HIPPA approved venues.

 - HFS has information on billing and coding for telehealth services for Medicaid.